aldryn/aldryn-boilerplate-bootstrap3/docs/general/whatsinside.rst

 .. note::

-    This Boilerplate employs and configures a number of components.
+    This Boilerplate includes and configures a number of components.

-SASS
+Sass
 ----

-For CSS pre-processing, we use `SASS <http://sass-lang.com>`_.
+For CSS pre-processing, we use `Sass <http://sass-lang.com>`_.
 In particular, we use:

-* the official `SASS port <https://github.com/twbs/bootstrap-sass>`_ of Bootstrap
+* the official `Sass port <https://github.com/twbs/bootstrap-sass>`_ of Bootstrap
 * the `Compass <http://compass-style.org>`_ framework

 All styles should be created in ``/private/sass``, and will be compiled to ``/static/css``.